massoncheg/forgejo-docs/docs/user/webhooks.md

 ### Example

 This is an example of how to use webhooks to run a PHP script upon push requests to the repository.
-In your repository Settings, under Webhooks, Setup a Forgejo webhook as follows:
+In your repository Settings, under Webhooks, set up a Forgejo webhook as follows:

 - Target URL: http://example.com/webhook.php
 - HTTP Method: POST